 Though there are exceptions, the vast majority of salaried exempt workers are white-collar professionals and managers.

 If your employer has classified you as salaried exempt and your job does not conform to the requirements listed above, then your employer may be robbing you of the overtime wages you are owed.
-Speak with a PARRIS attorney to discuss your case today.
+Speak with our salary lawyers in Lancaster to discuss your case today.

 Employers may try to avoid paying overtime wages through another way: misclassifying employees as independent contractors.